Carcosa: Places called Carcosa

 In 1896–97, the Carcosa mansion was built as the official residence of the Resident-General of the Federated Malay States for the first holder of that office, Sir Frank Swettenham.
-It was in use as a luxury hotel, the Carcosa Seri Negara, from 1989 to 2015 and has been abandoned since then.
+It was in use as a luxury hotel, the Carcosa Seri Negara, from 1989 to 2015.
+From 2017 until 2019 it was a museum, and since 2025 has been a gallery.
 Swettenham took the name from The King in Yellow.

 In the Quebec-based geopolitical/live-action role-play game Bicolline, Carcosa is a kingdom in the west.
 It was established upon principles of freedom and is populated by pirates, nomads, escaped slaves, and religious exiles.